fbpx

 • Medical team wears appropriate PPE when medically assessing patients.

-• Compass’s professional cleaning service has been disinfecting its facilities every evening and will continue to do so.
+• Compass Health Center’s professional cleaning service has been disinfecting its facilities every evening and will continue to do so.
 It is important to understand the parameters that the cleaning crew will be following so everyone can feel confident about the environment.

 • Professional cleaners will clean and disinfect frequently touched hard surfaces, per CDC determined cleaning schedule, OSHA rules, and Compass’s guidance.